cthogg/open-api-type-generator/package/README.md

 - [ ] install prettier and get the output.
 - [ ] use Github as a CI (with proper releases).
 - [ ] make documentation.
 (Documentation driven development).
+- [ ] make it as a basic proof of concept, then I can add to it afterwards.

 1. Parsing / Lexing (YAML.load)
 2. AST manipulation (Array<Endpoint>)